machine learning +

 }

-The conditional edge decides what happens next.
-If retry_count exceeds max_retries, we route to a give_up node.
-If last_error is set but retries remain, we loop back.
-Otherwise, we continue normally.
+The routing function decides what comes next.
+If the count has passed max_retries, we go to a give_up node.
+If there is a fresh error but we still have tries left, we loop back.
+If no error, we carry on.

 def should_retry(state: RetryState) -> str: